samnabi/shopkit/readme.md

 Shopkit uses the same licensing terms as Kirby.

 You can try Shopkit for free on your local machine or a test server, forever.
-Once you're satisfied, buy a Shopkit license for $19 USD to use it on a public site.
+Once you're satisfied, [buy a Shopkit license for $19 USD](http://shopkit.samnabi.com) to use it on a public site.

 You'll also have to buy a Kirby license from Bastian: <http://getkirby.com/license>

-## What's in the box

-Shopkit is a collection of plugin files, content structures, blueprints, and templates.
-It runs on top

-- Kirby CMS v2.1.0
-- `shopkit.php` plugin
-- Bundled templates and blueprints

 ## Installation